-The attached notes from 1 to 38 form an integral part of these consolidated financial states of the second integral part of these consolidated financial states.
+The attached notes from 1 to 37 form an integral part of these consolidated financial statements.
 Independent auditors' report is set out on pages 1-5.

 1 REPORTING ENTITY

 Doha Bank Q.P.S.C. ("Doha Bank" or the "Bank") is an entity domiciled in the State of Qatar and was incorporated on 15 March 1979 as a Joint Stock Company under Emiri Decree No. 51 of 1978.
 The commercial registration of the Bank is 7115.
 The address of the Bank's registered office is Doha Bank Tower, Corniche Street, West Bay, P.O.
 Box 3818, Doha, Qatar.